kaiw1atcmu/kaiw1atcmu.github.io/_posts/2020-08-12-on-approximating-differential-entropy-with-riemann-sum.md

 support $[a,b]$.
 A contradiction.
 In contrast, the fact that discrete entropy is invariant under bijective mappings is self-evident.

+{% include note.html content="If you're not clear with this important property of the probability cumulative function, please consult any elementary textbook on probability theory for clarification." %}

 ## The Riemann Integral
 Applying the mean value theorem of calculus to $p(x)$, we reformulate integral with summation since
 $\forall\Delta_i\in\Delta_I, \exists\xi_i\in\Delta_i$, such that $\int_{\Delta_i}p(x)dx=p(\xi_i)\Delta_i$.
 Insert this